 Endovascular patients were treated using either a two-piece main body (proximal main body component in combination with a distal main body component) or a one-piece main body (either a proximal main body component only or a one-piece main body component; the one-piece main body component is described in a separate IFU specific to the one-piece main body component).

-Table 6.6 reports the percent of endovascular patients treated with a two-pic main body and the percent of patients treated with a one-piece main body.
-Also reported are the total number of components deployed during the initial implant procedure for patients treated with a two-piece main body and for patients treated with a one-piece main body in order to account for ancillary component n/a - not applicable body extensions) used during the initial implant procedure, by diameter.
+Table 6.6 reports the percent of endovascular patients treated with a two-piece main body and the percent of patients treated with a one-piece main body.
+Also reported are the total number of components deployed during the initial implant procedure for patients treated with a two-piece main body and for patients treated with a one-piece main body in order to account for ancillary component use.